orklann/goagentfindip/README.md

         thread_number(at line 32) to a smaller value, for example, 50, and try again.

-3. How to get files in ippool folder?
+3. How to get IPs like files stored in ippool folder?

     Those IPs come from blew linux command, and extract them to ippool folder.
     ```